gotoco/lowPowerFreeRtos/README.md

 Project structure and best practices ?
 ------------

+Currently this demo project contains followed branches (applications)

+     -master : empty "ready to go" project with all needed stuff -usb : easy sample configuration of USB end device (serial port) warrning needed some hardware fixes on board!
+     -tmp : sample smart-thermometer application that uses externals: RTC (MCP9800), Accelerometer (LIS35DE) and RTC (M41T56C64), and show data on discovery-onboard LCD

-     For more detail of embedded C development Please read CodingStandards
+     For details of embedded C development Please read CodingStandards at $project_root

 Structure of project and dirs descriptions: